 Additional hints & tips

-Feel free to add any hints and tips below.
-The ones below were posted by the members of our community:
+Feel free to add any hints and tips to the list below.
+The ones listed were posted by members of our community:

 - Allowing public registration